smlshn/accenture/README.md

 This project provides an example of an Angular single page application, served by ``Tomcat``, configured with the ``html5 router``.

-The [SinglePageAppConfig](src/main/java/com/bilalismail/config/SinglePageAppConfig.java) makes the magic here.

-The ``base-href`` in configured by the ResourceResolver.
-It takes the value of the application [context-path](src/main/resources/application.yml#L11) at runtime when served by tomcat.

-It's useful if you want to serve an Angular application with the ``html5 router``, and avoid the dashed URL.

-This ``html5 router`` mode makes pretty URL, but has a default : Refreshing pages (or accessing them directly) will give you a 404 http error if no RewriteRule is provided by the http server that serve the application.

-Handling the ``base-href`` dynamically can be tricky too.
-Here it's done once and for all by the ResourceResolver.

-This project includes too a custom [http interceptor](https://github.com/mpalourdio/ng-http-loader).
-It's useful to show a [loader](https://github.com/tobiasahlin/SpinKit) during long http requests for example.

-To test the fully built project, run [SpringBootAngularHTML5Application](src/main/java/com/bilalismail/SpringBootAngularHTML5Application.java) after an ``./mvnw clean install -Pfront``, and point your browser to [http://localhost:8080/](http://localhost:8080/).

-If you want to play with the front part, go to the [front folder](front) and run ``yarn start`` or ``npm start``.
+The [Application](src/main/java/com/bilalismail/config/Application.java) starts the application.
+It will use 8080 port on your localhost.

+To run angular application you should run ``yarn start`` under [front](front) directory.
 Http requests will be correctly proxyfied to your backend.

-The front-end part has been scaffolded with [angular-cli](https://github.com/angular/angular-cli).